 I have over 35 years' experience in international banking and investment, working in the UK, France, Lebanon, Bahrain, Saudi Arabia and Australia, as well as being responsible for banking operations in Singapore, Hong Kong, South Korea, Australia and New Zealand.
 My first banking role was in London in the Africa and Middle East Department of National Westminster Bank.
 Later, in Saudi Arabia, I ran the Merchant Banking Division of The Saudi British Bank (HSBC affiliate) and established its international division.
 I then moved to Bahrain where I was part of a small team to establish a Kuwait-Bahrain consortium bank, and was promoted to Deputy General Manager, responsible for credit and marketing, treasury, investment, operations and administration.
 I worked for the bank for 7 years.
 I was also closely involved in mergers and acquisitions in South East Asia and Australasia, and subsequently worked in Australia for 2 years for a boutique merchant/investment bank in that field.

 In 1992, I set up a banking consultancy in London, Banking Solutions Limited (www.bankingsolutions.co.uk), and have since been involved personally in assignments in Ghana, The Gambia, Guyana, Tunisia, Pakistan and Sri Lanka.
-During this period, as a consultant for the European Commission, I worked to merge three credit institutions in Palestine, and converted the resulting fund into a development bank, for both of which I was CEO for 6 years until 2005.
+During this period, as a consultant for the European Commission, I worked to merge three credit institutions in Palestine, and converted the resulting fund (Palestinian Development Fund) into a development bank (PBC), for which I was CEO for 6 years until 2005.
 The main business of the bank was lending to SMEs.
 During this time, I was also closely involved in a number of Israeli-Palestinian business initiatives, particularly in IT and tourism and in investment funds.

 I have served on various bank boards, including Korea International Finance Corporation (affiliated with World Bank/IFC) and Xiamen International Bank, in China.
 I have been a guest speaker at various international banking and investment conferences.
 In the UK, I served for many years as the UK Representative for the largest bank from the Philippines.